zebra314/quartz/content/notes/learning/programming/ROS_bridge.md

 			ssl_ciphers 'ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:';
 			ssl_prefer_server_ciphers on;
 			server_name localhost;

-			root /home/alfonso/Documents/gui; # change to the directory of the web page on local server index index.html;
+			# Change to the directory of the web page on local server
+			# This will be the root directory of the web page
+			# Any inlude file in the web page should be in this directory
+			root /home/alfonso/Documents/gui;

+			index index.html;
 		}